hex000000/makegroupworknotsuck/chapters/030-thanks.md

 Christine Tennent, for expert advice and sanity-checking my plans.
-Peter, for being flexible enough to allow emergence Lina, for being caring enough to ask for a backup of my work ;-)
+Peter, for being flexible enough to allow emergence Lina, for being caring enough to ask for a backup of my work ;-) The Library Staff, for their excellent Data Management workshop which made my life much more manageable.